WineSecretHK/langchain_food_data_pipeline/README.md

 ### 1. AI Server Data Pipeline (`ai_server_data_pipeline.py`)

 This pipeline processes the initial wine data, performing the following tasks:
-- Loads input wine data from CSV
+- Loads input food data from CSV
-- Validates required columns
+- Validates required columns (only food/dish name)
-- Processes each wine entry
+- Processes each food entry
-- Generates processed output with enhanced wine information
+- Generates processed output with enhanced food information

 ### 2. Web App Data Pipeline (`web_app_data_pipeline.py`)

-This pipeline generates food pairing recommendations for each wine, including:
+This pipeline generates wine pairing recommendations for each food, including:
-- Three distinct food pairings per wine
+- Three distinct wine pairings per wine
 - Detailed pairing descriptions
 - Food and wine acidity interactions
-- Regional pairing information
 - Sweetness and spiciness notes

-### 3. Run Script (`run_pipelines.sh`)
+### 3. Run Script (`food_run_pipelines.sh`)

 A shell script that orchestrates the execution of both pipelines:
-- Runs the AI server data pipeline with the input file from input/vine_wine directory
+- Runs the AI server data pipeline with the input file from input/wshk directory
 - Waits for the processed data file to be created
 - Runs the web app data pipeline
 - Verifies the output files